Modern Slavery Statement

 - The Fujitsu Way: Our Global Business Standards contained within The Fujitsu Way govern our relationships with all stakeholders involved: employees, customers, suppliers, governments, other businesses and local communities

 - Human Rights Statement: In December 2014, we published a Human Rights Statement.
 The statement recognises the importance of international standards, including the International Bill of Human Rights and the International Labour Organization's Declaration on Fundamental Principles and Rights at Work.
-It includes to the Fujitsu Guiding Principles for Respect for Human Rights in Employment, in which Fujitsu commits to providing equal opportunities, respecting human rights in employment practices, eliminating discrimination, and banning forced labour and child labour.
+It includes reference to the Fujitsu Guiding Principles for Respect for Human Rights in Employment, in which Fujitsu commits to providing equal opportunities, respecting human rights in employment practices, eliminating discrimination, and banning forced labour and child labour.

-- Master Procurement Policy: FSL has a series of master policies, including a Procurement Master policy, which are applicable across the EMEIA region (including UK and Ireland).
+- Procurement Master Policy: FSL has a series of master policies, including a Procurement Master policy, which are applicable across the EMEIA region (including UK and Ireland).
 The Procurement Master Policy explicitly states that any third party supplier must act ethically, fairly, consistently and comply with the Fujitsu Global Business Standards which are contained within our Fujitsu Way governance.

 Terms and Conditions: FSL’s standard contract templates have a schedule dedicated to the ethical performance of our suppliers, explicitly prohibiting use or tolerance of child and forced labour.
 This ensures that any commitments made at the due diligence stage are underpinned by a contractual requirement and legally enforceable.
 Templates also include other contractual provisions such as the right to audit.